dsapoggit/DDBS/README.md

 ####  Enable Sharding for the Database

-For this project, we use $use demo$ ddbs
+For this project, we use ddbs database

 ````
 use ddbs